Derek Sivers

 When I seek a book to solve a current problem or curiosity, I look for a book that seems to be the most highly recommended by the most people, or people I already admire.
 So whether it’s their bias or the publishing industry, these books are too-often by men.

 But please also read my short article, “The mirror: It’s about you, not them.”, because ultimately I don’t care who the author is.
-When I read a book, it’s about me, not them.
+When I read a book, it’s about me.